LunarLaurus/Homelab-Label-Maker/README.md

 **NEW** Updated with Supermicro labels.

-Visit https://homelablabelmaker.shurilla14.com/ for a live view.
+Visit https://homelablabelmaker.shurilla14.com/ for a live view (No supermicro labels).